 Aphids may have multiple generations in a year and due to California’s mild climate can reproduce as often as 12 times a day without fertilization.
-According to UCIPM research, when weather is warm, many aphids species can develop from newborn to adult within a week and then produce up to 80 offspring of their own, increasing aphid populations with great speed.
+According to UCIPM research, when the weather is warm, many aphid species can develop from newborn to adult within a week, producing up to 80 offspring of their own.
+This rapid population issue will likely require an aphid control specialist.

-Large populations can lead to extensive feeding which produces a sticky exudate known as “honeydew” sap on leaves, limbs, and any surrounding plants or objects.
-Honeydew sap develops a fungi which coats the leaves of a plant with “black sooty mold” inhibiting sunlight penetration causing further damage to the plant.
-Black Sooty Mold as show in the photos below requires physical removal and time to break down or fall off with old leaves.
+Large populations can lead to extensive feeding, producing a sticky exudate known as “honeydew” sap on leaves, limbs, and any surrounding plants or objects.
+Honeydew sap develops a fungi that coats the leaves of a plant with “black sooty mold” inhibiting sunlight penetration and causing further damage to the plant.
+As shown in the images below, Black Sooty Mold requires physical removal and time to break down or fall off with old leaves.

 What are Aphids?

-Aphids (family Aphididae) are a group of small, soft-bodied insects with tubelike structures called cornicles that distinguish them from all other insects.
-These mouthparts are used to feed by piercing stems or leaves and sucking the nutrient-rich liquids out of plants.
-Aphids affect almost every plant and can be serious pests by stunting plant growth, causing deformation of leaves/flowers and transmitting plant diseases.
-Aphids multiply quickly and in large numbers can weaken plants significantly.
-Various species of aphids exist and can be specific to certain plants, the species are often difficult to distinguish however management of most is similar.
+Aphids (family Aphididae) are a group of small, soft-bodied insects with tubelike mouthparts called cornicles that suck the nutrient-rich liquid from plants.
+Aphids are serious pests that affect most plants by stunting growth, deforming leaves and flowers, and transmitting plant diseases.
+Aphids multiply quickly and in large numbers, which can weaken plants significantly.
+Various species of aphids exist and can be specific to certain plants.
+However, most require similar management by an aphid control specialist.

-Aphids damage varies by the species.
-Most aphids feed on variety of plants, attacking leaves, stems, buds, flowers, or even fruit.
+Aphid damage varies by species.
+Most aphids feed on a variety of plants, attacking leaves, stems, buds, flowers, or even fruit.
 Watch for telltale signs of aphids such as:

 • Leaves or stems covered with “honeydew” sticky substance